A fascinating look at the divinity of Jesus from the point of view of his contemporaries

 This one linking his exaltation with the crucifixion:

-Then at the time that the Gospel of Mark was written, around 40 years after Jesus’s death, an understanding that Jesus was God during his ministry had been already developed.
-The Gospel starts in his adult life with his baptism where there is a declaration that he is the Son of God.
-There is no mention of a miraculous virgin birth at this point, either in the Gospel of Mark or in the epistles of Paul (although Paul introduces a transitioning Incarnation Christology in some of his letters).
+At the time the Gospel of Mark was written, people had already developed an understanding of Jesus’s divinity.
+This occurred around 40 years after Jesus’s death.
+The Gospel begins with his adult life.
+It starts with his baptism.
+During this event, there is a declaration that he is the Son of God.
+There is no mention of a miraculous virgin birth at this point in the Gospel of Mark.
+The same is true in the epistles of Paul.
+Nonetheless, Paul introduces a transitioning Incarnation Christology in some of his letters.

 ”In those days, Jesus came from Nazareth of Galilee, and was baptized by John in the Jordan.
 Immediately coming up from the water, he saw the heavens parting and the Spirit descending on him like a dove.
 A voice came out of the sky, “You are my beloved Son, in whom I am well pleased.”“

-During the time when the Gospels of Matthew and Luke have been written, around 50 to 55 years after his death, Jesus had been recognized as the Son of God at the occasion of his miraculous birth through a virgin.
+The Gospels of Matthew and Luke were written about 50 to 55 years after Jesus’ death.
+During this time, he was recognized as the Son of God.
+This recognition occurred at the time of his miraculous birth through a virgin.
 These are the only two Gospels who mention this event.
-For the polytheist Greek and Roman people, this notion wasn’t so strange, since their gods had children with humans all the time.
-Even for Jews that wouldn’t be so alien, there is a passage of the Hebrew Bible that show something similar:
+For the polytheist Greek and Roman people, this notion wasn’t so strange.
+Their gods often had children with humans.
+Even for Jews that would not be so alien, there is a passage of the Hebrew Bible that show something similar:

-It was only in the Gospel of John, written about 60 to 65 years after the death of Jesus, that it was clearly affirmed that the Word was pre-existent and it was God before the incarnation.
+It was only in the Gospel of John that a clear affirmation was made.
+This Gospel was written about 60 to 65 years after the death of Jesus.
+It affirmed that the Word was pre-existent and was God before the incarnation.

 ”In the beginning was the Word, and the Word was with God, and the Word was God.
 The same was in the beginning with God.
 All things were made through him.
 Without him, nothing was made that has been made.
 In him was life, and the life was the light of men.
 The light shines in the darkness, and the darkness hasn’t overcome it.“

-Differently from what has generally been presented later, there were several conflicting views about the person of Jesus in the early days of Christianity.
-The strands that didn’t conform with the orthodoxy were slowly and relentlessly silenced in the following centuries.
-To affirm that Jesus has not always been God was considered afterwards a heresy and those who professed it were cursed, exiled and threatened to be condemned to death.
-Nevertheless that was the view of many Christians before this was ruled as the official doctrine of the church, but remnants of these views have entered the New Testament.
+In the early days of Christianity, there were several conflicting views about the person of Jesus.
+This differs from what has generally been presented later.
+The strands that did not conform with the orthodoxy were slowly and relentlessly silenced in the following centuries.
+To say that Jesus has not always been God was later considered heresy.
+Those who professed this view were cursed.
+They were also exiled and threatened with death.
+Nevertheless, many Christians held this view before the church made it the official doctrine.
+Remnants of these views have entered the New Testament.